cryptotyga/fhenix-wallet-guide/README.md

 To get inside the "core" of the speaker, you need to remove the end caps.
 There are several Phillips screws around the perimeter of the side bumpers.
 Remove these screws and gently pull the radiators out.
 They are sealed with a rubber gasket for waterproofing, so they might be a bit "sticky."
+The battery is housed in a dedicated chamber to protect it from vibrations.